blocks-dao/blocks-data-standard/README.md

 # BLOCKS Data Standard
 The BLOCKS Data Standard is an official format for structuring information that is embedded into on-chain data transactions.
-This standard is designed to streamline app integrations that fetch and display on-chain data.
+This standard is designed to streamline app integrations that write, fetch and display on-chain data.
 The BLOCKS Data Standard is versioned and may be improved or modified over time.

 # Full Example
 This example contains the full data structure including optional elements.'\*' Indicates a required field.